subquery/documentation/docs/academy/tutorials_examples/run-indexer.md

 npm install -g @subql/node
 ```

-The -g flag means to install it globally which means on OSX, the location will be /usr/local/lib/node_modules.
+The `-g` flag means to install it globally which means on OSX, the location will be `/usr/local/lib/node_modules`.

 Once installed, you can check the version by running: